yoratoni/Mdisk/README.md

 - The `ASSOC` block contains 2 IDs, associating a Pixmap and a palette.
 - A palette can be used multiple times (same ID).

-These kind of codes are removed when the texts are extracted, my code normally supports all Unicode characters including Korean etc..

 Credits
 -------